 Colocation provides an essential middle ground.

-Here are eight key benefits of colocation services:
+Here are eight key benefits of colocation data center services:

 Improved connectivity: The hosting provider will offer enterprise-grade bandwidth with the option to contract with additional providers for redundant connectivity.
 According to an IDC survey, 45 percent of companies that choose colocation cite additional bandwidth as a key driver.